 Most people think of the Generals Robert E. Lee and Ulysses S. Grant when they think about Appomattox Court House.
 These men are without a doubt main characters in the events that took place here.
 But did you know there were many other notable people present as well?
 Take some time to explore some of the other commanders, soldiers, and civilians who help make the story of Appomattox come alive!

 Lt.
-General Ulysses S. Grant, general-in-chief of the Federal forces
+General Ulysses S. Grant

 Hiram Ulysses Grant was the first child born to Jesse and Hannah Simpson Grant, on April 27, 1822.
 He grew up in rural Ohio and acquired a passion for horses and a talent for breaking and training them.
 It was an asset that served him well throughout his military career.

-General Robert E. Lee, commander of the Confederate "Army of Northern Virginia"
+Commander of the Confederate "Army of Northern Virginia"